-The official review period for judges begins Friday, April 8th, 2022.
-All reviews must be submitted no later than Friday, April 22nd, 2022 (11:59pm).
+The official review period for judges begins Monday, April 10, 2023.
+All reviews must be submitted no later than Friday, April 21st, 2023 (11:59pm).
 Each judge will be assigned four proposals to review.

 The entire review process should take 60-90 minutes per proposal on average (4-6 hours total.)
-We limit the number of proposals each judge reads in order to allow them sufficient time to carefully review each proposal and provide comprehensive qualitative feedback to each student team.
+Each judge will be asked to review no more than 4 applications in order to allow them sufficient time to carefully review each proposal and provide comprehensive qualitative feedback to each student team.

-Winners will be notified in late April and judges will receive a list of the winners shortly thereafter.
+Winners will be notified in May and judges will receive a list of the winners shortly thereafter.